Biological Sciences FAQs

 WHEN DOES THE FALL RESEARCH COMPETITION PROVIDE SALARY SUPPORT FOR FACULTY?

 Faculty with 12 month appointments cannot request salary support.
 Permanent PIs and faculty with 9 month appointments are eligible for one or two months of summer salary.
-For example, summer salary support has been awarded if the researcher themselves conduct primary data collection.
+For example, summer salary support has been occasionally awarded if the researcher themselves conduct primary data collection.
 Awards seldom include both faculty summer salary and a research assistant.
 The Fall Research Competition cannot be used to buy out teaching a course or supplement a sabbatical.

 HOW IS ELIGIBILITY FOR SUMMER SALARY CALCULATED?